-How to Force Uninstall a Program That Won't Uninstall
+How to Force Uninstall a Program in Windows

 First, however, I will try to explain what happens during installation.

 What You Need to Know About Installing and Uninstalling Programs

 Several things happen during the installation of a program, which can help explain why you are having difficulties uninstalling it: